(Last updated on August 5, 2024.)

 Help|Online Handbook opens Online Handbook web page (this document).

-Help|Generate MuseScore Plugin generates MuseScore Plugin files and place them in MuseScore’s plugin folder.
+Help|Generate MuseScore Plugin generates MuseScore Plugin files and places them in MuseScore’s plugin folder.
 See Installation.

 About shows the version information of JapoScore and the latest available version.